seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 Friar Lodowick to be a dishonest person?

 **LUCIO**
-‘Cucullus non facit monachum:’ honest in nothing
+'Cucullus non facit monachum:' honest in nothing
 but in his clothes; and one that hath spoke most
 villanous speeches of the duke.